-The zero-edge swimming pool at Belmond El Encanto is located between the lush green mountains and the dazzling blue sea.
+The zero-edge swimming pool at El Encanto, a Belmond Hotel is located between the lush green mountains and the dazzling blue sea.
 Before you head back to your private bungalow, lounge pool-side and gaze upon The America Riviera®.

-To achieve utter bliss at Bacara Resort & Spa, poolside cabanas, mimosas with the girls and views of the Pacific Ocean are just what the doctor ordered.
+To achieve utter bliss at The Ritz-Carlton Bacara, Santa Barbara, poolside cabanas, mimosas with the girls and views of the Pacific Ocean are just what the doctor ordered.
 You’ll have to pinch yourself to believe that you’re actually experiencing such heaven.
 Tip: After spending the day poolside, get dressed up and dine at Angel Oak for a seafood and steak feast.
 Sit oceanside to soak up every last drop of sunshine.

 In the heart of Santa Barbara, there’s a roof-top pool unlike any other in town.
 Sweeping views of bustling downtown Santa Barbara surround the four corners of Kimpton Canary Hotel.
 Early birds can wake up to catch the sunrise or guests can linger a little longer in the evening to soak their toes in the hot tub, cocktail in hand.

 TEN: SANTA BARBARA BEACHES